 We all have been burdened by hefty tuitions right from our school days and it has continued in every academic institution that we have been a part of.
-It’s almost like education has now become a business with the authorities treating this source of knowledge as a source of their profits and earning.
-Agreed that in this era, nothing is free and a bare minimum should be charged for all the services including the teaching, electricity etc. Even though various charges are included in the overall tuition, it has become unaffordable in recent times.
+It’s almost like education has now become a business with the authorities treating this source of knowledge as a source of earning their profits.
+Agreed that in this era, nothing is free and a bare minimum should be charged for all the services including teaching.
+Even though various charges are included in the overall tuition, it has become unaffordable in recent times.
 We all are entitled to a basic education but at this rate, it will get tougher and tougher to meet ends simultaneously and be able to pay for education.
 However, there are a few countries that have a very negligible or even free tuition and award a degree that is accepted in all countries across the globe.
 Before listing the names of such countries, let me give you a gist of what the term ‘tuition’ means.

 What is Tuition?